Recovery is just a phone call away.

-Gambling Addiction: Definition, Causes, Effects, and Treatment
+Gambling Addiction: Definition, Symptoms, Causes, Effects, and Treatment

 Gambling addiction, or gambling disorder, is a behavioral addiction that develops an uncontrollable urge to gamble despite being aware of the negative consequences.
 Gambling can involve more than money, including properties, assets, jewelry, electronics, or other valuable resources.
 Some people may bet on services or favors, like agreeing to perform certain tasks if they lose.